 Rio (pseudonym), a manager at a research institute, felt he was faced with a dilemma when asked what gender norms he planned to teach his young son.
 While recognizing the need to teach boys to acknowledge the privileges they enjoy in society because of their gender, he also said, “This is difficult.
 I wouldn’t want my son to lose when he is older.
 I want him to rule.”
 Despite recognizing the harms of toxic masculinity, the binary between boys and girls as if opposition to one another, the assumption that empathy and respect are potentially disempowering, and the notion that power is a limited resource that is fought for in a zero sum game, make it difficult to look beyond pre-existing gender relations.

-Ghana (pseudonym), who identifies as gay, faces a different dilemma.
-Ghana admits to being suspicious and distrustful of men.
+Galih (pseudonym), who identifies as gay, faces a different dilemma.
+Galih admits to being suspicious and distrustful of men.
 He believes this is because he has witnessed firsthand various examples of toxic masculinity in the ways his mother was treated by his father, his sister was treated by her boyfriends, and having been assaulted by a man himself.
 This negative perception against men leads him to feel protective of the women in his life, while being dismissive of the feelings of other men.
 When prompted, he acknowledged that his neglect towards men’s feelings and the potential hurt he inflicts on male partners also reproduce toxic masculinity.
 The simplistic dichotomy that men are perpetrators of oppression and women are their victims, needs to be unpacked to acknowledge that gender relations, while indeed unequal, are also complex and nuanced.

-As the two interview excerpts with Rio and Ghana indicate, recognizing toxic masculine traits is not the same with unlearning them.
+As the two interview excerpts with Rio and Galih indicate, recognizing toxic masculine traits is not the same with unlearning them.
 Moving beyond toxic masculinity requires us to talk openly and personally about gender identities in more inclusive and fluid ways.
 This does not only demand a need to look inward into our own gendered experiences, it also requires us to look relationally to the ways our gendered expressions and expectations affect those around us: from our loved ones to members of our communities that we have often left neglected on the margins of society.

 We will use various ways to refer to our participants, depending on their individual preferences.
 Among the eleven participants (four women and seven men), six asked that we used pseudonyms, one preferred to be referred to using initials, one wished to not be named, and three consented to the use of their real names.